Key Takeaways

 Keeping your own well being in check

-Managing an employee with cancer can be difficult emotionally, it can also place extra stress on you with supporting your team – plus dealing with additional duties and procedures – whilst being there to support your employee too.
+Managing an employee with cancer can be difficult emotionally.
+It can also place extra stress on you whilst supporting your team and dealing with additional duties.

 It is important to look after yourself to be able to manage your team the best you can.